Embeddings of $k$-complexes in $2k$-manifolds and minimum rank of partial symmetric matrices: Construction of - and -embeddings

-\begin{proof}[Proof of the implication $(\Leftarrow)$ of Theorem \ref{t:matrixz}] The proof is obtained from the proof of the implication $(\Leftarrow)$ of Theorem \ref{t:matrix} by the following changes.
-Replace the first paragraph by the following sentence.
+\begin{proof}[Proof of the implication $(\Leftarrow)$ of Theorem \ref{t:matrixz}] The proof is obtained from the above proof of the implication $(\Leftarrow)$ of Theorem \ref{t:matrix} by the following changes.
+Replace the first sentence by `Denote by $y_\sigma\in H_k(M;\Z)$ any given homology classes indexed by $k$-faces of $K$'.
+Replace $\Z_2$ by $\Z$, $\cap_M$ by $\cap_{M;\Z}$, and $|A\cap B|_2$ by $A\cdot B$.
+Replace `an even number of points' by `some points the sum of whose signs is zero'. \end{proof}